 All in all, we spent a couple of hours in the stadium and museum, but we took our time.
 You can probably visit in an hour if you are in a rush.

 There is a small canteen outside the stadium, where you can get water and snacks.
 There are also toilets right outside the stadium, which cost 50 cents to use.
 If you don’t have a coin, you can get something at the canteen and get some cash back.

 How to visit the Panathenaic Stadium

-The most pleasant way is to begin from Syntagma metro station and stroll through the National Gardens>.
-Then you can cross over to the Stadium.
+The most pleasant way to get to the stadium is to stroll through the National Gardens.
+Then you can cross the avenue and walk over to the Stadium.

 Opening hours in summer (March – October) are 8 am to 7 pm, while in winter the stadium closes at 5 pm.
 In summer, it’s best to visit outside the afternoon hours, as the marbles are reflecting the strong sunlight!

 General admission tickets cost 5 euro, students and seniors pay 2.50 euro and children under 6 enjoy free entrance.
 You can get a free audio guide with your ticket, explaining more about the stadium.